 But isn’t harvesting honey stealing from bees?

 If you’re concerned about animal welfare contact a local beekeeper and talk to them about how they keep their hives.
-Ask them about how much they take off, where the bees are kept, how many hives they have, if they tend them all themselves, and anything else that might concern you.
-Commercial beekeepers can have a dozen hives or thousands which can make a difference in how they’re kept.
-It’s up to you to choose what you feel is best but please do support honey.
+Ask them about how much they take off, where the bees are kept, how many hives they have if they tend them all themselves, and anything else that might concern you.
+Commercial beekeepers can have a few hives or thousands and the number of hives can make a difference in how they’re kept.
+It’s up to you to choose what you feel is best but please do support honey and beekeepers.
 We all depend on it.

 Honey Recipes and Inspiration

 - How Honey is Extracted from the Comb

 - Calendula & Honey Funnel Cake Recipe

 - Infuse Raw Honey with Herbs and Spices